ZachYentsch/ZachYentsch/README.md

 Stuff to know about me:
 I love the outdoors.
 I am a Huge Football and Baseball Fan.
-Ny teams are the San Francisco 49ers and the Boston RedSox I worked in the restaurant industry for about 1 1/2 years and the drilling industry for about 8 months My hobbies include snowboarding, driving around and watching movies.
+My teams are the San Francisco 49ers and the Boston RedSox.
+I worked in the restaurant industry for about 1 1/2 years and the drilling industry for about 8 months.
+My hobbies include snowboarding, driving around and watching movies.

 How to Reach Me: